fieryWalrus1002/gapfinder_images/next-steps.md

 3. the peak widths should be calculated at about 50% of the peak height

 - this is a good way to standardize the width of the peaks, and it's a good way to compare the peaks to each other

+Done re-extacting.
+Now I will proceed with 8.